awnist/confurg/README.md

 ## What's "confurg"?

-confurg is an Coffeescript and Javascript module to load configuration files.
+confurg is a Coffeescript and Javascript module to load configuration files.

 confurg is opinionated and has a clear order of precedence.